jhu-dvrk/dvrk-readthedocs/docs/pages/setup/Si/SUJ.rst

 base of the patient cart.
 The dSIB boards are also used to power the SUJ brakes.

 The dSIB-Z-Si board is used for the linear potentiometers for all SUJs.
-It reads the potentiometers for all four translations stages.
+It reads the potentiometers for all four translation stages.
 It is connected to a single large connector that comes from the SUJ column on one end.
 On the other end, it uses 4 serial ports to communicate with the dSIB-Si boards.
 These 4 ports are labeled, make sure you connect them to the correct dSIB/controller.

 JHU setup
 *********